omicscodeathon/tgr5t2d/README.md

 ## *Results

 ## Chemical Space Analysis
-## The bioactivity classes are spanning similar chemical spaces as evident by the scatter plot of MW vs LogP

 ![figures](https://github.com/omicscodeathon/tgr5t2d/blob/main/figures/Bioactivity%20class.png)

 ## Frequency plot of the two bioactivity classes  and scatter plot of MW versus LogP